ONSdigital/sdg_data_updates/3-2-2/README.md

   cannot change working directory
 -The folder name you have given for indicator does not exist.
 Check you are using '-' not '.' between the numbers.

-If you get an error similar to
-Error in file(file, ifelse(append, "a", "w")) :
-  cannot open the connection
--This is probably becaue you already have a version of that output file open.
-Close the file and try again.

 ### NOTES:

+config.yml: contains configuration data that will/are likely to change between years e.g filename and tab names.
+	These configurations are used by country_of_occurence_by_sex.R, birthweight_by_mum_age.R, and region.R.

 compile_tables.R: called by update_indicator_main.R.
-	Asks the user to choose a file from the Input folder, runs the scriots for each table, and compiles them into a single csv, which it saves in the Output folder.
+	Reads in the data from the input folder, and runs the scripts for each table, and compiles them into a single csv, which it saves in the Output folder.
+If the Output folder does not already exist, it creates one.

-config.R: contains configuration data that are likely to change between years e.g tab names.
-	These configurations are used by country_of_occurence_by_sex.R, birthweight_by_mum_age.R, and region.R,
-	which ask the user to double check the configs.
-The user is given the option to override the configs.
-	If the change is permanent for all years going forward, the config file should be updated.

 country_of_occurence_by_sex.R, birthweight_by_mum_age.R, and region.R: where the bulk of the work is done.
 	These scripts take the data from the input file, mung it into the format we want, and do calculations.